FelipeRuizGarcia/Learner/devops_and_sre/become_to_release_engineer.md

 The Artifact: the build of the product are only dependent on the known version of compilers, dependencies, etc. and INSENSITIVE with other libraries and bin in the build machine.
+The build process is self-contained and must not rely on services that are external to the build env.

 ### Others